achernya/iap-6.828-website/lab/shell.md

 etc.).
 Please submit your shell to the the [submission web site](../../submit) at any time before the first lecture.

+While you shouldn't be shy about emailing the [staff mailing list](mailto:sipb-iap-6.828@mit.edu) if you get stuck or don't understand something in this exercise, we do expect you to be able to handle this level of C programming on your own for the rest of the class.
+If you're not very familiar with C, consider this a quick check to see how familiar you are.
+Again, do feel encouraged to ask us for help if you have any questions.

 Download the [skeleton](../../files/sh.c) of the xv6 shell, and look it over.
 The skeleton shell contains two main parts: parsing shell commands and implementing them.
 The parser recognizes only simple shell commands such as the